 Calculate how much money you have coming in.
 To do this, collect your:

 - bank statements, and

 - Centrepay Deduction Statement, if you use Centrepay.

-Work out how much you are spending.
-Check your:
+Work out how much you’re spending.
+To do this, collect your:

 - credit card statements

 - receipts and shopping dockets

 - costs for annual expenses, like insurance and car registration, even though you can pay them monthly.

 Use the Australian Securities & Investments Commission’s (ASIC) Simple Money Manager to complete your budget.